lfurtkevicova/gislab-my-notes/docs/general/terms.rst

    :width: 250

    Serf as a decentralized solution for service discovery and orchestration.

+*Software framework*
+   is an abstraction in which software providing generic functionality can be selectively changed by additional user-written code, thus providing application-specific software

 *Tmux*
    *Terminal multiplexer* is a software application usually used to multiplex